 We are standing in an area where wolves already managed to kill sheep before, and now we see how people should respond.
 This local livestock owner does not have guard dogs to protect his sheep.
 Instead, the owner has chosen to improve the fencing with several electric wires.

 There are currently several hundreds of wolves in Germany.
 Since its return, approximately 17 years ago, the wolf has been responsible for a number of livestock depredations.
 Yet, finding a wolf-friendly solution for a sustainable co-existence is easier than one might think.
 Herd protection measures, like electric fencing, guard dogs and human presence have been proven to be effective and directly minimise the risk of livestock depredation by wolves in different European countries.
 Compare the damage of wolves to other wildlife species, and you will find that the wolf is actually only accountable for a small fraction of the yearly budget that is spent on damage compensation.
+Nevertheless, the European Commission decided that Member States can now fully compensate the costs.

 Swiss herd protection is also improving